xcart/xcart-docs/_pages/kb_en/modules/social_login/social_login_installation.md

 published: true
 order: 100
 ---
-The addon Social Login is included in X-Cart 5 Business edition.
+To start using Social Login on your system, you need to make sure the addon Social Login is installed and enabled.

-To install and enable the addon on your system, follow the general addon installation instructions.
-See {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+The general addon installation instructions are available in the section {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 _Related pages:_